stoplightio/prism/test-harness/README.md

 ## Debugging

-In case some test are giving trouble, it's possible to run the harness on the source code directly instead of the built binary.
-To make this happen, simply set `FROM_SOURCES` variable to a truthy value when running the test suite.
+In case some tests are giving trouble, it's possible to run the harness on the source code directly instead of the built binary.
+To make this happen, set `FROM_SOURCES` variable to a truthy value when running the test suite.

 ` FROM_SOURCES=1 yarn test.harness`